Swiss committee says parliament should ditch debate on U.S. tax deal

 While banks would not be allowed to hand over client names, the proposal would allow them to pass enough other information to allow U.S. authorities to identify them.

-U.S. prosecutors have more than a dozen banks under formal investigation, including Credit Suisse, Julius Baer , the Swiss arm of Britain’s HSBC, privately held Pictet in Geneva and local government-backed Zuercher Kantonalbank and Basler Kantonalbank.
+U.S. prosecutors have more than a dozen banks under formal investigation, including Credit Suisse CSGN.VX, Julius Baer BAER.VX, the Swiss arm of Britain’s HSBC (HSBA.L), privately held Pictet in Geneva and local government-backed Zuercher Kantonalbank and Basler Kantonalbank (BSKP.S).

-Switzerland’s biggest bank, UBS, was forced in 2009 to pay a fine of $780 million and deliver the names of more than 4,000 clients to avoid indictment, giving the U.S. authorities information that allowed them to pursue other Swiss banks.
+Switzerland’s biggest bank, UBS UBSN.VX, was forced in 2009 to pay a fine of $780 million and deliver the names of more than 4,000 clients to avoid indictment, giving the U.S. authorities information that allowed them to pursue other Swiss banks.

 Wegelin, Switzerland’s oldest bank, shut its doors earlier this year and paid $58 million to U.S. authorities after pleading guilty to helping wealthy Americans evade taxes through secret accounts.